ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 Windows11
 IP address:192.168.1.20
 Subnet mask:255.255.255.0
+Default gateway:Leave Empty

+At the bottom make sure you click:

-Default gateway:192.168.1.10(Here we usethe Ip address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)
+Preferred DNS:192.168.1.10(Here we usethe Ip address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)

 Once done click ok.
 Now do the same thing for Windows11-2.

 Windows11-2
 IP address:192.168.1.21
 Subnet mask:255.255.255.0
+Default gateway: Leave empty

+At the bottom make sure you click:

-Default gateway:192.168.1.10(Here we usethe IP address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)
+Preferred DNS: 192.168.1.10(Here we use the IP address of the of the Windows Server 2025 because the machines will be connecting or talking  our windows Server)